SergeyKasmy/fetcher/README.md

               #     re: '/.*/.*'
               #     replace_with: `Hello, $1!`
               # This regex extracts the data from `/HERE/not here/or here` and replaces the entire title with "Hello, HERE!"
-          text_query: # O. "Text query".
+          text: # O. "Text query".
 Query for the main content of the message.
-            - ... # Same as `title_query` but is an array.
+            - ... # Same as `title` but is an array.
 This makes it possible to extract text from several different places and concatenate it into a single message body.
             - ...
-          id_query: # O. "ID query".
+          id: # O. "ID query".
 Query for the ID of the item.
-            ... # same as `title_query`
+            ... # same as `title`
-          link_query: # O. "Link query".
+          link: # O. "Link query".
 Query for the URL of the item.
-The entry ... # same as `title_query`
+The entry ... # same as `title`
-          img_query: # O. "Image query".
+          img: # O. "Image query".
 Query for the attached pictures of the item.
-            ... # same as `title_query`
+            ... # same as `title`
       - use:  # copy the data of a field to a different field of a message
           <field>:  # the field to copy the data from
             as: <field> # the field to copy the data to